Film Canister Rocket

 - Paper (optional)

 What You Do:

-- Whatever you do, don't try this experiment inside—your rocket will shoot right into your ceiling!
+- Whatever you do, don't try this experiment inside—your rocket will shoot right into the ceiling!
 Instead, pick a level space outdoors.
 Don't forget to put on safety glasses or other eye protection.

 - Ideally, your film canister should be one with a cap that fits inside the rim, not over the outside of the rim.
-This makes the experiment work much better.
-But whatever kind you've got, open it up and fill it between ¼ and 1/3 full of water.
+Using this kind of canister will make the experiment work much better.
+But whatever kind you've got, open it up and fill it between ¼ and ⅓ full of water.